 What’re you doing here?
 Go watch the first season.

-“The people I’ve met back then made who I am now.”
+“The people I’ve met back then made who I am now”

 The first arc is a prequel to the anime.
 It really shows you what happened in Dazai’s past, including the people that were involved in his past.
 What’s the best part about it though, it shows a darkness in which the first season is incomparable to.
 It’s a very large difference, but also an enjoyable one at that.
 There’s a lot more emotion put into this, and it’s not so focused on terribly dark humor in which the first season pulled often.
 I’m not saying there weren’t any serious moments in the first season, though.
 What has been shown to us is actually some very heavy stuff for this part of the “second season.”
-The story so far, in basic terms, is just an explanation to what happened to Dazai in the past and what he was involved in.
+The story so far, in basic terms, is well brought out explanation to what happened to Dazai in the past and what he was involved in.